 Oh, boy.
 That’s a tough one.
 There are fantastic hot spring destinations all over the world.
 Japan takes its hot springs (onsen) seriously and have beautiful soaking pools.
 The Canadian Rockies have gorgeous hot spring settings, but could go a lot further on boosting the ‘spa and wellness’ aspect of them, and could also up the luxury factor.

-My favourite thermal spa destinations have to be spa towns in Europe, particularly Germany, the Czech Republic, Italy and Switzerland.
+My favourite thermal spa destinations have to be spa towns in Europe, particularly Germany, spas in the Czech Republic, as well as Italy and Switzerland.
 I enjoy visiting the various baths in Budapest.
 The reason I’m such a fan is that these places often combine grand historical architecture with gorgeous natural settings, state-of-the-art spa therapies and, of course, beautiful hot spring pools.

 My pet hot springs spa peeve